Overview & Mission

 Learn more about Job Corps.

-MTC provides academic, technical, and social skills training to nearly 12,000 young adults annually at Job Corps centers.
+MTC provides academic, technical, and social skills training to more than 12,000 young adults annually at Job Corps centers.
 The company also manages several contracts for recruiting students into the Job Corps program and for placing students in jobs, higher education, or the military.

 Over the last year, MTC improved the lives of students by providing comprehensive training that resulted in: